 New born hope for the World

-That is only the echelon of the international list, there are many more.
+That is only the top tier of the international list.
+There are many more.
 In the local scene NZ bid haere ra to some of our beloved people: cricketer Martin Crowe, international singer Ray Columbus, Maori leader Sir Graham Latimer, Unionist Hellen Kelly, author and academic Dr Ranginui Walker, and music pioneer Bill Sevesi who died at 92 years of age.

 Fisher’s passing on December 27th hit particularly hard.
 Hers was the second celebrity death in two days.
 It was becoming too many.
-British superstar George Michael died two days earlier in his home on Christmas day.
+British superstar George Michael died two days earlier in his home in the UK on Christmas day.

-Many others of renown whose contribution to the world earned superstar status throughout their life.
-But such is our focus and partiality toward the superfluous that the exaggerated world of entertainment is top of mind for most of us.
+Many others of renown whose contribution to the world earned them super status throughout their life but are largely sidelined.
+Such is our partiality toward the superfluous that the exaggerated world of entertainment is top in the public mind.
 Guilty!
-Even the list of the famous in any publication is 90/10 filled with entertainers.
+Even the list of the famous in most publications is 90/10 filled with entertainers.